Ask a Librarian:

 If you need a copy of your marriage license, copies must be purchased from the county clerk where the license was issued.
 If you do not know where the marriage license was issued, you can try and use the marriage indexes available from the Texas Department of Vital Statistics to search for the marriage record and determine where it was issued.
 See the link below to access the indexes.

-The term "marriage certificate" is commonly used by people when referring to marriage-related documents, so it can sometimes be confusing to determine the exact document it is that you need.
+The term "marriage certificate" is commonly used by people when referring to marriage-related documents, but that phrase is not used in Chapter 2 of the Family Code.
+This can make it confusing to determine which document someone is referring to when they say "marriage certificate."

-Some use the term "marriage certificate" by mistake when referring to the marriage license that is issued by a Texas county clerk for a formal marriage.
-A marriage license is the legal document used to provide proof of the marriage.
-While some counties offer a keepsake "marriage certificate" for an additional fee, it is not a legal document and cannot be used as proof of your marriage.
+Some use the term "marriage certificate" when referring to the marriage license that is issued by a Texas county clerk for a formal marriage.
+However, a "marriage license" is the legal document used to provide proof of the marriage.
+Some counties offer a keepsake "marriage certificate" for an additional fee, but this certificate may be separate from the "marriage license" itself.

-This term is also used when referring to the document that can be filed with the county clerk for an informal marriage (also known as a common law marriage).
-This document is sometimes referred to as a Declaration of Informal Marriage.
-If you need a copy of your informal marriage declaration, copies must be purchased from the county clerk where the license was filed.
+This term is also used when referring to a "declaration of informal marriage," which is the document that can be filed with the county clerk to register a common law marriage.
+If you need a copy of your informal marriage declaration, contact the county clerk's office where the declaration was filed.
 To learn more about informal marriages, check out our Common Law Marriage research guide.